aaron-dv/aaron-dv/README.md

 Welcome to my GitHub :)

-I'm a commercial pilot, now turned data analyst, from Cape Town, South Africa.
+I'm a commercial pilot who's now looking to dive into the world of tech, from Cape Town, South Africa.

 I’ve just completed a 9-week data science bootcamp with [Le Wagon](https://github.com/LeWagon) & am now busy with a few other courses to further upskill myself🌱